By Courtney Hunt, MD and Kara Dunn

 The exact timing of human fertilization is a special and sacred moment.
 Until recently, it has been very difficult to ethically study because most means of investigation cause disruption of the human egg or the process of fertilization itself.
 However, in 2016 researchers at Northwestern demonstrated that a zinc spark or halo forms when an egg is fertilized.3

 We will begin by recounting the current literature on the physiological process of fertilization in order to provide the reader with a foundational understanding.
 The path to reproduction starts with oocytes made in the ovary during fetal development.
 It has long been thought that every oocyte that a woman will ever have is present at birth; however, data has recently been published that challenges that idea.4 During fetal oogenesis, meiosis I begins and oogonia are transformed into primary oocytes, where they are arrested at prophase I of the first meiotic division and stored in the primordial follicle until puberty.
 Once menarche begins, a monthly rise in gonadotropins causes the oocyte to develop into a fertilizable egg, one primary oocyte completes meiosis I the day before ovulation.5 The diploid cell divides unevenly into the secondary oocyte, which arrests at metaphase II until fertilization, and the first polar body, which typically degenerates.5,6 The first polar body contains excess chromosomes from the first meiotic division, but generally does not have the cytosolic contents necessary to be fertilized and develop into a fetus.5 During the 24 hours leading up to fertilization, the cell undergoes several physiological changes.
-There is an uptake of approximately 20 billion zinc atoms from 40 billion to 60 billion) into the oocyte, with cellular content of zinc increasing by nearly 50%.6 This rapid accrual of zinc is critical to fertilization and creation of the new zygote, as will later be expanded upon.
+There is an uptake of approximately 20 billion zinc atoms into the oocyte, with cellular content of zinc increasing by nearly 50%.6 This rapid accrual of zinc is critical to fertilization and creation of the new zygote, as will later be expanded upon.
 The egg is released to travel down the tube to meet one of millions of sperm released into the vagina.

 At the moment of fertilization, one sperm penetrates the corona radiata and makes contact with the zona pellucida (ZP).
 While the exact mechanism is not known, the current model explored in mice exhibits human sperm binding directly to the zona glycoprotein ZP3.7 This binding induces the acrosome reaction, in which an influx of calcium and cAMP within the sperm head triggers the release of enzymatic contents from the acrosome.
 After the acrosome reaction occurs, the sperm binds instead to the ZP2 receptor, which maintains the physical connection between the sperm and the egg.
 The released hydrolytic enzymes digest a narrow fragment of the ZP, paving the way for the sperm’s entrance into the perivitelline space and fusion with the oocyte’s plasma membrane.8